azazar/gpt-context-maker/README.md

 # GPT Context Maker

-GPT Context Maker is a Python-based tool designed to generate a meaningful context for large projects, suitable for use with Open AI's ChatGPT model.
-It supports a variety of programming languages, including Python, PHP, and more.
+GPT Context Maker is a Python-based tool that intelligently generates a context from a provided project.
+It's designed for compatibility with Open AI's ChatGPT model, suitable for large software projects across various programming languages, including Python, PHP, and more.

-The tool reads files from your project directory (excluding those specified in .gitignore), counts tokens in the context, removes comments to reduce the context size, and takes additional steps if necessary to ensure the context fits within the token limit.
+The tool generates a context by analyzing your project files, prioritizing recent changes, removing comments, and taking additional steps as necessary to ensure the context fits within a predefined token limit.

 ## Installation

-To install the GPT Context Maker, follow these steps:

 1. Clone the repository: